An African Array C.C. trading as The Safari Index Africa

 - In the event that a client cancels their booking, in full or partially, for any reason whatsoever, Safari Index Africa will not charge any fees for such cancellations.
 However, the client agrees and understands that they will be liable for any cancellation costs or fees charged by the supplier, subject to the supplier’s own terms and conditions.

-- In the occasional instance where Safari Index Africa is able to obtain waivers of cancellation fees and/or secure an ex-gratia refund from suppliers, Safari Index Africa will pass this on to the client, less the Service Fee.
+- In the occasional instance where Safari Index Africa is able to obtain waivers of cancellation fees and/or secure an ex-gratia refund from suppliers, Safari Index Africa will pass this on to the client, less any transaction fees incurred.
 However, Safari Index Africa makes no guarantees as to securing such waivers or refunds.

 - Cancellations of bookings must be done in writing.
 Where cancellations are sent by e-mail, the client must obtain an e-mail proof of receipt and retain written acknowledgement of receipt from Safari Index Africa.